-1. Hand thinning, fall and leave, and prescribed fire, including pile burning, are authorized activities within the Limited Activity Buffer identified in Table 1 below.
+1. Hand thinning and prescribed fire are authorized activities within the inner riparian zone identified in Table 1 below.
 All other activities are prohibited unless described elsewhere in this document (e.g. system roads, yarding).
-Ground based equipment operations are prohibited within the Limited Activity Buffer.
+Ground-based equipment and mechanized operations are prohibited within the inner riparian zone.
 Density and fuels reduction activities, including, but not limited to, commercial treatments, mastication, machine piling, pile burning, and underburning, are authorized in both the Middle Riparian and Outer Riparian Zone.
-Where treatment occurs in Riparian Reserves, the Middle Riparian Zone will retain higher canopy cover than the Outer Riparian Zone.
-Refer to subsequent PDC for more specific details.
+Where treatment occurs in Riparian Reserves, the Middle Riparian Zone may retain higher canopy cover than the Outer Riparian Zone.
+Refer to subsequent PDC for more details.